PostHog/posthog.com/contents/careers/marketer.md

 * Strong background in writing content for a developer audience
 * Experience in early-stage, high-growth companies, or you might have been a founder yourself
 * Some paid marketing experience a plus
-* You've led marketing in some capacity before.
-You need not to have managed a huge team, but we do need someone that has demonstrably taken initiative before with a proven track record of success.
-The ideal candidate is comfortable leading, but wants to be the first person in at a hyper growth company.
+* You have either led marketing before or you're ready to step up and can demonstrate you've a track record of taking initiative over the strategy and execution.
+The ideal candidate will need to be comfortable working out where to start as the first person on the team in a hypergrowth company.

 ## What we offer in return:
 * Generous [compensation](/handbook/people/compensation)